Please indicate the type of vehicle you are hiring.

 Are you concerned about facing a large bill for a scratch on a wing, a punctured tyre or a chip in the windscreen, and tired of being asked for silly money at the car rental desk for cover that has too many exclusions?

 Well you don't need to any longer.
-MoneyMaxim have reimbursement policies starting from under £1.80 a day that will mean you can hire a car without worry.
+MoneyMaxim have reimbursement policies starting from around £1.80 a day that will mean you can hire a car without worry.

 Policies not only cover the excesses (policy limits can be as high as £50,000) but damage to tyres, wheels, glass and other areas normally excluded by rental companies can also be covered.
 Many policies can provide against the costs involved with misfuelling, lost keys, personal accident insurance and much more.

-Many policies also cover towing and recovery charges following accident or breakdown so you can avoid paying extra for the top up breakdown cover some rental firms are now offering.
+Many policies also cover towing and recovery charges following an accident or puncture so you can avoid paying extra for the top up breakdown cover some rental firms are now offering to cover such incidents.

-So visit our comparison service now and get a quotation - you won't believe how little it costs!
+So visit our car hire excess insurance comparison service now and get a quotation - you won't believe how little it costs!

 You can also Compare Car Hire and Excess Insurance in one easy search with Moneymaxim using our unique money saving service.

-We have recently started (since the 1st February 2019) using Reviews.co.uk to collect reviews on our behalf - the most recent are displayed below.
+We use Reviews.co.uk to collect reviews on our behalf - the most recent are displayed below.

 As a policy we invite every user who has used our car hire insurance comparison service and visited an insurer to leave a review - and never request for a review to be hidden - so you know that you can rely on the scores and comments.

-We have been comparing car hire insurance for 10 years now, and during that time have been featured widely in the national press and on television.
+We have been comparing car hire insurance for well over 10 years now, and during that time have been featured widely in the national press and on television.